Values, attitudes & working principles in the digital world

 Principles

-• Respect for privacy/GDPR
+Respect for privacy/GDPR

-• Request permission for photo/video
+Request permission for photo/video

-• Mention of the purpose of certain data collection (for statistical reasons, for communication in the project, etc.)
+Mention of the purpose of certain data collection (for statistical reasons, for communication in the project, etc.)

-• Mention of behavioural/language use “rules” to avoid verbal violations (no cyberbullying/harassment on the internet) – acting responsibly to maintain a safe space on the internet; give everyone space to express their opinion
+internet) – acting responsibly to maintain a safe space on the internet; give everyone space to express their

-Implementation in digital work
+Implementation in digital world

-• Don’t automatically post photos online
+Don’t automatically post photos online.

-• Use social media consciously andaccountably
+Use social media consciously andaccountably.

-• Do not record or digitally log online sessions unless all participants have given their consent.
+Do not record or digitally log online sessions unless all participants have given their consent.

-• Always share well-researched information
+Always share well-researched information

-• Consciously dealing with uncertainty and risk.
+Consciously dealing with uncertainty and risk

 EU Charter of Fundamental Rights, Title III Equality, Article 21 Non-discrimination

-1. Any discrimination based on sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation shall be prohibited.
+1. Any discrimination based on sex, race, colour, ethnic or social origin, genetic features,

-2. Within the scope of application of the Treaties, and without prejudice to the specific provisions of the Treaties, any discrimination on grounds of nationality shall be prohibited
+2. Within the scope of application of the Treaties, and without prejudice to the specific

 Attitudes